 The average person spends 90,000 hours at work.
 That’s nearly a third of our lives.

-For most of us, that time spent is unavoidable.
-Work can give our days a positive shape and routine, and can also generate a sense of purpose, belonging, and contribution.
-And if our workplace has a culture of self-care, our working hours can be nurturing too—challenging, yet rewarding at the same time.
+For most of us, that’s unavoidable.
+Work can give our days a positive shape and routine and can generate a sense of purpose, belonging, and contribution.
+And if our workplace has a culture of self-care, our working hours can be nurturing, too—challenging, yet rewarding at the same time.

 How work affects us can be closely connected to our physical work environment.
-If you feel like you’re simply tolerating your workspace until it’s time to clock off, chances are that your well-being is suffering (and likely, so is your work.)
-But with a few tweaks and mindful changes, your workspace can be altered and shaped so it actually supports your well-being, both physically and mentally.
+If you feel like you’re simply tolerating your workspace until it’s time to clock out, chances are that your well-being is suffering (and, likely, so is your work.)
+But with a few tweaks and mindful changes, your workspace can be altered and shaped so it supports your well-being, both physically and mentally.